-3.2.2 First stage assessment of a new specialist medical program or provider
+3.2.2 First stage assessment of a new specialist medical program or provider contemplating the establishment of a new program should conduct independent negotiations with the appropriate state and national authorities concerning training places.

 In its accreditation role, the AMC assures the quality of specialist medical programs.
 The AMC does not comment on the desirability or otherwise of new education providers or new programs.
+Organisations